Why Every Woman Should Know Her Breast Density

 So now, the important stuff: How do you know if your breasts are considered "dense"?

-For one, younger women are generally more likely to have dense breasts than older women.
+For one, younger women are generally more likely to have dense breasts than older women are.
 "Breast density is related to the hormonal milieu that the body has," says Dr. Margolies.
 "As we hit menopause, fatty tissue increases and fibroglandular tissue decreases."
 From an evolutionary standpoint, that's likely because fibroglandular tissue is needed to produce milk, and as we hit menopause we no longer need it.
 Breast density will likely be found to have a genetic component, too, notes Dr. Margolies: "But no one yet knows what it is or how to test for a potential breast density gene."
 (Related: This Company Offers Genetic Testing for Breast Cancer at Home)

 When the first breast density law went into effect in Connecticut, a number of health professionals worried these laws would lead to unnecessary procedures, false positives, and patient anxiety.
 And, Dr. Margolies confirms, initial results did indeed show that there were many false positives and many benign biopsies completed.
 But, she adds: "In the ensuing eight years, this has dramatically improved."

-That might not seem like a big number, but considering breast cancer takes the lives of 40,610 women every year, catching the cases that might otherwise be missed proves incredibly important.
-For now, make sure to check out the laws in your state regarding breast density—and always ask questions if you're unsure.
+That might not seem like a big number, but considering breast cancer takes the lives of 40,610 women in the United States every year, catching the cases that might otherwise be missed proves incredibly important.
+For now, make sure to check out the laws in your state regarding breast density-and always ask questions if you're unsure.
 It could be the difference between catching a cancer early and missing it until it's too late.